kubelix/deployer/README.md

   singleton: false
   image: paulbouwer/hello-kubernetes:1.5

+  # add a service account to the pod.
+SA needs to be created upfront, the deployer currently does not
+  # support creation of RBAC objects.
+  serviceAccountName: ""

   # ports can contain 0 to n ports exposed on a corev1/service
   # if ports is an empty list no service is created at all
   ports: